PC bang: Demographics

 Although PC bangs are used by all ages and genders, they are most popular with male gamers in their teens and twenties.
 Throughout the day, the demographics of the PC room change.
 Most PC rooms are open 24 hours.
 In the mornings, the primary type of user is an adult male, between 30 and 50.
 During the afternoons, young males come in groups between 1-3 pm.
 During this time is when PC bangs are the noisiest.
 Around dinner time, teenagers and young adults come in.
-They usually play online card, arcade, or MMORPG games.
+They usually play online card games, arcade games, or MMORPGs.
 Competitive game players (ages 18 and up) start coming in at 8pm and usually stay for several hours or all night.
 League of Legends, Lineage II, Sudden Attack and StarCraft are the most popular games for late-night players.

 Social aspect

 PC bang industry has created a culture that is participated in by most youth in South Korea.
 Gamers have turned the PC bang into a socialization facility, becoming a huge part in the lives of South Korean youths today.
 Many students have suggested that the PC-Bang provides a stress free, fun and youth dominated environment where groups of friends can meet and engage in a cooperative game.
 They have suggested that the games themselves may promote a social environment by promoting the development of squads or groups of players to play the game more effectively.

+The social aspect also can tie into the local's country support for esports.
+For example, like in America you would sit around a TV to watch a major sport like football.
+As for South Korea due to their booming success in the E-SPORTS scene they provide the same type of experience by going to a local PC BANG to watch their favorite League of Legends team or Dota team participate in the world or national level events or competitions.

 Addiction

 With computer and Internet access so readily available to the public, both at home and at PC bangs, gaming addiction has become a concern.
 The consequences of several hours spent at the PC bang gaming and the strong need to compete causes increased addiction and displacement problems of South Korean PC bang users.
 The biggest displacements due to addiction include sleep, school, homework, promises to meet with friends and time spent with friends.
-As part of its efforts to battle online game addictions among teenagers, South Korea introduced a law that prohibits those aged 16 and under from playing online games between midnight and 6 a.m.
+As part of its efforts to battle online game addictions among teenagers, South Korea introduced a law in 2011 that prohibits those aged 16 and under from playing online games between midnight and 6 a.m.
 The law mainly targets PC online games as well as consoles with online features.
 It allows a two-year grace period for smartphone and tablet PC games before reconsidering if they should be included, as online game addictions on those platforms are not currently considered a serious problem.